-The VU Amsterdam University's association with the Amsterdam Institute of Global Health and Development (AIGHD) offers students access to an extensive network of partners and experts in health and related domains that invite students to think critically global health issues via group discussions and debates.
-Students' learning is further enriched through interviews with key local and international actors in the field as well as a visit to a relevant institution, such as the Royal Tropical Institute or the Amsterdam Community Health Service.
+Thanks to our association with the Amsterdam Institute of Global Health and Development (AIGHD), we offer you access to an extensive network of partners and experts in health and related domains.
+In group discussions and debates, they invite you to think critically about these issues around the world.
+Your learning experience is further enriched through thought-provoking interviews with key local and international actors in the field.

-You can take an interdisciplinary apporoach to health and disease-related problems arount the world.
+•Can take an interdisciplinary approach to health and disease-related problems around the world.

-You possess the skills needed to collaborate with peers from different dsciplines.
+•Possess the skills needed to collaborate with peers from different disciplines.

 Contact hours: 45